Lyepyel: World War II

+The headquarters of the Soviet 11th Army was based in Lepel shortly before the Soviet invasion of Poland at the start of World War II in September 1939.
+The 11th Army attacked towards the southern Wilno Region and Grodno.

 On 22 June 1941, Operation Barbarossa, the German invasion of the Soviet Union, began.
 Lepiel was captured by the rapidly advancing German troops on 3 July.
 While the Lepel's Jewish population had once been as high as 3,379 (53.7%) in 1897, by 1941 this had dwindled to only 1,919, or 13.6 percent of the townspeople.
 The German occupation authorities created a ghetto and appointed a Jewish elder.
 On February 28, 1942, almost all of the 1,000 residents remaining in the ghetto were shot by an Einsatzgruppe.
 The Germans also operated a Nazi prison and briefly the AGSSt 8 assembly center for Soviet prisoners of war in the town.
 During Operation Bagration, the summer 1944 Soviet strategic offensive in Belarus, Lepiel was liberated on 3 July.